 Here is the most important thing you can learn today.
 Life is never perfect, and we will never be the perfect mom.
 Our kids will make choices that disappoint us, and ones to make us proud.
 It may often feel like we’re muddling our way through motherhood but remember: doing the best we can is good enough.

-What tips have you learned while muddling your way through the trenches of motherhood?
+What tips have you learned while muddling your way through motherhood?

 This post was originally published on Midday Mornings.